 As a graduate student, you probably enjoy doing research.
 Engage your research skills in finding out more about industries and occupations you’re curious about.
 There are lots of resources online to give you a better idea of what’s out there.

-LACS's Beyond the Tower Gateway gives UT students free access to many databases where you can research industries, careers, geographic locations, and more.
-You’ll need to sign up for a BTT Gateway account, but this is free and available to you as a graduate student.
+LACS's Beyond the Tower Gateway gives UT liberal arts students free access to many databases where you can research industries, careers, geographic locations, and more.
+You’ll need to sign up for a BTT Gateway account, but this is free and available to current UT liberal arts graduate students.

 LACS resources include:

-- Access UT: lists current job opportunities, mostly in Austin or other cities in Texas.
+- HireUTexas: lists current job opportunities, mostly in Austin or other cities in Texas.
 There can be upwards of 1,000 jobs posted here.